(This will be a review of the original 1979 theatrical cut, not the 2003 director’s cut)

 The power of what is unseen is what makes the horror element work.
 There’s no overabundance of CGI or cheap jump scares.
 What’s most impressive is that it isn’t over the top with violence.
 That’s not to say there aren’t any gory moments, there are a few, but it’s only gory when it needs to be.
 This is a movie very deserving of it’s R-rating.
 Each event has a build up that contains a payoff worthy of a scare.
 This is due to the brilliant performances given by these actors.
 The iconic “chestburster” scene is the perfect example.
 While filming, the actors in the room had no idea that an alien was set to burst out of the chest of one of the crew members.
 What the audience gets in the final cut of the movie is a genuine reaction, adding to the scale of horror to the situation.

 As for the alien itself, the fear that it gives the crew, as well as the audience, is daunting.
 The way Scott films it is brilliant.
 The alien is never seen in the light, only in darkness.
 There are times were you can almost feel it breathing and salivating behind you.
 At that point, you know that death is inevitable.
-Even when things looks hopeful, which isn’t much, something happens that pulls the audience in to reveal that the ride isn’t quite finished until the fat lady sings.
+Even when things looks hopeful, which isn’t much, something happens that pulls the audience in to reveal that the ride isn’t quite finished until the closing credits hit the screen.

 When Scott announced that he was returning with upcoming film, Alien Covenant (2017), fans everywhere rejoiced.
-Although positively received with the critics, Prometheus (2012), the apparent Alien prequel didn’t exactly live up to its expectation with the fans.
-For the most part, the general audience didn’t even know it was connected to the Alien franchise.
-With Alien: Covenant, hopefully it encourages new fans to visit the film that started it all.
+Although positively received with the critics, Prometheus (2012), the apparent Alien prequel, didn’t exactly live up to its expectation with the fans.
+At best, it was divisive.
+The general audience didn’t even know it was connected to the Alien franchise.
+Despite all of that, hopefully Covenant is solid enough to encourage newcomers to visit the film that started it all in 1979.
 Alien is indeed a classic worthy of the title.